Manage Open Data

 View Open Data

-Understand the metadata and use cases for packages in Open Data to select the ones that meet your needs.
+Review the metadata and use cases for each package to select the ones that fit your needs.

 1. Log on to the DataWorks console.
 In the target region, click Data Governance > Data Map in the left-side navigation pane.
 On the page that appears, click Go to Data Map.